Reed Mahoney: 2023

+Mahoney commenced pre-season training at Belmore in December 2022.
 Mahoney was announced as on field co-captain of Canterbury for the 2023 season alongside Matt Burton.

 Mahoney played in a trial match against the Canberra Raiders in Moruya, New South Wales, winning 34-18 and playing a key role in his 26 minute stint, setting up two tries and exerting a strong influence around the ruck.

 In round 1 of the 2023 NRL season, he made his club debut for Canterbury in their 31-6 loss against Manly at Brookvale Oval.